mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 4.1 Expression{#expression}

-The expression property allows a user to configure an [expression](/refguide/expressions), the result of which will be passed to the client component as a `DynamicValue<T>` where `T` depends on a return type of the expression.
+The expression property allows a user to configure an [expression](/refguide/expressions).

+If a `dataSource` attribute is not specified, or if a `dataSource` attribute is specified but the data source is not configured by the user, the client will receive a `DynamicValue<T>` where `T` depends on a return type of the expression.

+When a `dataSource` attribute is specified and configured by the user, it is passed as a [`ListExpressionValue<T>`](client-apis-for-pluggable-widgets#listexpressionvalue) where `T` depends on a return type of the expression.
+For more information, see the [Datasource](#datasource) section below.

+{{% alert type="info" %}}
+Support for the `dataSource` attribute was introduced in Mendix 8.14.
+{{% /alert %}}

 #### 4.1.1 XML Attributes